Detective Conan: Full Score of Fear: Plot

-Conan enters the balcony of the assailant, revealing him to be Takumi Fuwa, while Akiba attempts to stop the explosions by singing Amazing Grace, which is in F major and thus avoids the note that causes explosions.
-Conan reveals the reason why Fuwa killed the first four people was to avenge his son, (Akiba's fiancé), who died indirectly because of them, as well as his pride as a professional piano tuner being thrown away when Kazuki Domoto quit playing the piano.
-Without his son, wife, and pride of being a tuner for a professional pianist, his life was nothing and he wanted to bring silence to the organ which haunted him.
+Conan enters the balcony of the assailant, revealing him to be Fuwa, while Akiba attempts to stop the explosions by singing Amazing Grace, which is in F major and thus avoids the note that causes explosions.
+Conan reveals the reason why Fuwa killed the first four people was to avenge his son, Akiba's fiancé, who died indirectly because of them, as well as his pride as a professional piano tuner being thrown away when Kazuki quit playing the piano.
+Without his son, wife, and pride of being a tuner for a professional pianist, his life was nothing, and he wanted to bring silence to the organ that haunted him.

-Just then the 24th irregular note was played but the final explosion did not occur.
+Just then, the 24th irregular note was played, but the final explosion did not occur.
 Conan reveals that he had already removed the sensor from the organ before he came to Fuwa.
-Fuwa congratulates him and prepares to press the detonator but it was shot out of his hand by Officer Sato.
-Fuwa takes out a gun and prepares to commit suicide until Kazuki arrives and reveals to him the reason he quit as a pianist was to keep Fuwa's pride.
-Because of Fuwa's old age, his hearing was starting to deteriorate and so was his tuning, so to keep his pride Kazuki quit being a pianist so he did not have to hurt his friend.
+Fuwa congratulates him and prepares to press the detonator, but it is shot out of his hand by Miwako Sato.
+Fuwa takes out a gun and prepares to commit suicide until Kazuki arrives and reveals to him that the reason he quit as a pianist was to keep Fuwa's pride.
+Because of Fuwa's old age, his hearing was starting to deteriorate, and so was his tuning, so to keep his pride, Kazuki quit being a pianist so he did not have to hurt his friend.
 Fuwa comes to realize this and surrenders peacefully.
 While outside the concert, Ran hears Amazing Grace played on a violin.
 She enters the wood where Conan tells her Shinichi played it to her to be forgiven like that day long ago.

-At the post credits, Akiba reveals the song Amazing Grace is a song of forgiveness, a favourite of her late fiancee.
-She sings it on the anniversary of his death near the river which is why she did not pursue revenge like Fuma did for his son.
+In the post credits scene, Akiba reveals the song Amazing Grace is a song of forgiveness, a favorite of her late fiancé.
+She sings it on the anniversary of his death near the river, which is why she did not pursue revenge like Fuwa did for his son.
 Conan asks how Ran knew it was Shinichi playing the violin.
-Ran replies he has a weird habit when he plays the violin.
+Ran replies that he has a weird habit when he plays the violin.
 Conan is later seen in his house's library playing Amazing Grace to try to find his "strange habit".